Weifeng-Ke/TeleUltrasound_3D_Mesh/README.md

 Below is step by step guide on how to setup, build and run the Mesh Project on a Windows device

 ## Mesh Project Dependencies
-1. open3D
+1. Open3D
    * An open-source library for working with 3D data like point clouds and meshes.
    * To download this library, use the command `pip install open3d`
    * Refer to the Open3D [Documentation](https://www.open3d.org/docs/release/) for more information
-2. cython
+2. Cython
    * A tool that lets you compile Python code into C extensions.
    * To download this library, use the command `pip install Cython`
    * Refer to the Cython [Documentation](https://cython.readthedocs.io/en/latest/) for more information
-3. numpy
+3. NumPy
    * A library for numerical computing in Python.
    * To download this library, use the command `pip install numpy`
-   * Refer to the Cython [Documentation](https://numpy.org/doc/stable/) for more information
+   * Refer to the NumPy [Documentation](https://numpy.org/doc/stable/) for more information
 4. setuptools (usually installed with pip but should be verified)
    * A package development and distribution library used to build, package, and install Python projects.
    * To download this library, use the command `pip install setuptools`